What is Email Throttling?

 Best Practices for Email Throttling

 Best practices for email throttling include monitoring your sender reputation, understanding the limits of recipient servers, and gradually increasing your email volume over time.
-It's also crucial to segment your email lists and prioritize the delivery of transactional emails over bulk marketing messages.
-Implementing these strategies helps maintain good standing with ISPs and enhances overall email campaign effectiveness.
+It's also key to segment your email lists and prioritize the delivery of transactional emails over bulk marketing messages.
+Implementing these strategies helps maintain good standing with ISPs and enhances email campaign effectiveness.

 Impact of Throttling on Email Marketing